OmniFlix/launchpad-contracts/README.md

 ## Omniflix Launchpad Contracts

-This repository contains the smart contracts for the Omniflix Launchpad platform.
-These contracts are responsible for launching an NFT collection.
+This repository hosts the smart contracts for the OmniFlix launchpad.
+These contracts empower creators to launch an NFT collection.
+After setting these up, creators can share the details with their community or users, enabling them to mint an NFT.

 ## Factories